 State Licensing Authority

-Carolina State Law Enforcement Division (SLED).
+The South Carolina State Law Enforcement Division (SLED) handles private investigator licensing in South Carolina.
 Visit the website to access specific information such as licensing requirements, application forms, and the laws and regulations that apply to private investigators in South Carolina.

 South Carolina State Law Enforcement Division